 1 that the frequencies for urgency signal and messages specified in the Radio Regulations may be used by ships and aircraft of States not parties to an armed conflict for self-identification and establishing communications.
-The transmission will consist of the urgency or safety signals, as appropriate, described in Article 33 followed by the addition of the single group “NNN” in radiotelegraphy and by the addition of the single word “NEUTRAL” pronounced as in French “neutral” in radiotelephony.
+The transmission will consist of the urgency or safety signals, as appropriate, described in Article 33 followed and by the addition of the single word “NEUTRAL” pronounced as in French “neutral” in radiotelephony and if available on board by the addition of the single group “NNN” in radiotelegraphy.
 As soon as practicable, communications shall be transferred to an appropriate working frequency;

 …

-4 that the identification and location of ships of a State not party to an armed conflict may be effected by means of appropriate standard maritime radar transponders.
+4 that the identification and location of ships of a State not party to an armed conflict may be effected by means of appropriate standard maritime radio equipment (for example AIS, LRIT systems).
 The identification and location of aircraft of a State not party to an armed conflict may be effected by the use of the secondary surveillance radar (SSR) system in accordance with procedures to be recommended by the International Civil Aviation Organization (ICAO);

 …